tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 In May of 1938, the Evening Star published an article including some of Katrena's impressions of America:[^16]
 {{< figure library="true" src="KatrenaThoughtsOnAmerica.jpg" title="Katrena's Impressions of American Life - Evening Star" lightbox="true" >}}
 [^16]: Katrena's Impressions of American Life - https://paperspast.natlib.govt.nz/newspapers/ESD19380521.2.170.10 ; Evening Star, Issue 22963, 21 May 1938, Page 26 ; Papers Past, the National Library of New Zealand

+During her travels, Katrena spent time in San Francisco, Los Angeles, Philadelphia, Chicago, New York City, and Washington DC.
+While in Washington DC Katrena had the pleasure of meeting President Roosevelt and his wife Eleanor.
+Katrena found Eleanor to be a "very gracious woman, with lovely blue eyes, and photographic reproductions did not do her justice."[^17]

+Hughie joined Katrena in May of 1983 for just shy of 6 weeks, he also saw San Francisco, Los Angeles, Vancouver, Yellow Stone, and Chicago.
+Whilst in Chicago, Hughie visited Pabst's and Schlitz's breweries in Milwaukee.[^18] Then Katrena and Hughie returned together in July. [^19]

+After the requisite number of welcome-home parties, Hughie and Katrena gave a couple of public talks about their travels in America.[^17]  [^20]
+[^21]

+[^17]: Travel Club Talk - Evening Star https://paperspast.natlib.govt.nz/newspapers/ESD19381116.2.12 ; Evening Star, Issue 23116, 16 November 1938, Page 2 ; Papers Past, the National Library of New Zealand
+[^18]: Hughie's thoughts on America - https://paperspast.natlib.govt.nz/newspapers/ODT19380813.2.155 ; Otago Daily Times, Issue 23577, 13 August 1938, Page 23 ; Papers Past, the National Library of New Zealand
+[^19]: Welcome home parties! https://paperspast.natlib.govt.nz/newspapers/ODT19380813.2.198.2 ; Otago Daily Times, Issue 23577, 13 August 1938, Page 31 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19380817.2.170.2 ; Evening Star, Issue 23038, 17 August 1938, Page 16 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19380820.2.153.3 ; Evening Star, Issue 23041, 20 August 1938, Page 26 ; Papers Past, the National Library of New Zealand.
+[^20]: Katrena gives a talk on her travels to the Women's Division NZ Farmers' Union - https://paperspast.natlib.govt.nz/newspapers/ODT19381022.2.178.2 ; Otago Daily Times, Issue 23637, 22 October 1938, Page 27 ; Papers Past, the National Library of New Zealand.
+[^21]: In August 1940 Katrena gave a talk on her trips in America at a social held to support the soldiers: https://paperspast.natlib.govt.nz/newspapers/ODT19400809.2.110 ; Otago Daily Times, Issue 24372, 9 August 1940, Page 7 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19400809.2.14 ; Evening Star, Issue 23650, 9 August 1940, Page 4 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19400810.2.131.2 ; Evening Star, Issue 23651, 10 August 1940, Page 16 ; Papers Past, the National Library of New Zealand.

 ## Acting